Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Experimental Protocol

-\item[Hypothesis 2:] \algabbr{}'s runtime overhead does not have a significant impact on the state-of-the-art results. \item[Experiment 2:] We compare \algabbr{} against the baselines of Section~\ref{subsec:baselines} over the wallclock time.
+\textbf{Experiment 2:} We compare \algabbr{} against the baselines of Section~\ref{subsec:baselines} over the wallclock time.
 The wallclock time includes both \textit{(i)} the optimizer's runtime overhead for recommending the next hyperparameter configuration, plus \textit{(ii)} the time needed to evaluate the recommended configuration.
 In this experiment, we consider all datasets where the average training time per epoch is at least 10 seconds, because, for tasks where the training time is short, there is no practical justification for complex solutions and their overhead.
 In these cases, we recommend using a random search.
 We don't report results for TaskSet because the benchmark lacks training times.